Before you get lost in the various options and filters, read the previous articles in this series to see what you can achieve with Automations:

 - item 3

-In summary, Automated Workflows enriched with filters offer a tailored approach to translation management, allowing you to optimize the efficiency and precision of the actions.
+In summary, Automations enriched with filters offer a tailored approach to translation management, allowing you to optimize the efficiency and precision of the actions.
 You can customize actions based on specific criteria such as language, user roles, and tags.